Reanimal

-Reanimal is an upcoming horror adventure video game developed by Tarsier Studios and published by THQ Nordic.
-The game is set to be released on 13th February 2026, for Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S in 2026.
+Reanimal is a 2026 horror adventure video game developed by Tarsier Studios and published by THQ Nordic.
+The story follows a brother and sister duo, as they survive a flooded, hellish version of their home island, which has become inhabited by hostile creatures, while attempting to save their three friends.
+It was released on 13 February 2026 for Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S, to generally positive reviews with praise directed toward its atmosphere, graphics, and sound.

 Gameplay

 Reanimal is a survival horror game, stealth game, and a cinematic platformer.
-The story follows a brother and sister as they try to escape a hellish version of their home while attempting to save their three friends.
-The two must work together, explore the islands, escape from mutated animals, and solve various environmental puzzles in order to progress.
-Players will eventually unlock a boat which enables them to explore locations off the critical path in a nonlinear manner.
-The game supports both single-player and two-player online or local cooperative multiplayer.
-The second companion will be controlled by artificial intelligence in single-player.
+The player must explore the game's setting—a mysterious island beset by war, monsters, and flooding—escape, outsmart, and fight enemies, and solve various environmental puzzles in order to progress.
+They also have access to a boat, which enables them to explore locations off the critical path in a nonlinear manner.
+The game supports both single-player and two-player online or local cooperative multiplayer, with the first player controlling the Brother and the second controlling the Sister.
+In single-player, the second companion is controlled by artificial intelligence.
+The game also has many collectibles in the form of posters that unlock concept art in the main menu, hats and masks that both characters can equip, and coffins that unlock a secret ending.